netropy/fpintro/ch4_4_recursive_add.md

 Hints:

-* A negative sign operation in front of a recursive call, as in `-add(-m, -n)` would no longer make the function tail-recursive.
+* Putting a negative sign operation in front of a recursive call, as in `-add(-m, -n)`, would make the function call no longer tail-recursive.
 * Instead, put the tail-recursive code into a "helper" function `add_go(...) = ...` and call it from function `add(...) = ...`.

 ```scala